oracle-livelabs/database/datapump-xtts-migration/03-create-target/create-target.md

     -- Be sure to hit RETURN
     ```

 2. Ensure that the database is *Enterprise Edition*.
-Transportable tablespaces is only supported on this edition.
+Transportable tablespaces is only supported in this edition.

     ```
     <copy>